-Construction (including works): For the purpose of this policy a work (construction) is defined as the carrying out of any improvement on or over any area of land, lake, river or ocean, and any services related to that activity in the prescribed area.
+Construction (including works): A work (construction) is defined as the carrying out of any improvement on or over any area of land, lake, river or ocean, and any services related to that activity in the prescribed area.
 This includes the construction of buildings, housing and other public infrastructure as well as related services such as architectural, surveying, facilities management and general maintenance.